breatheco-de/content/src/content/lesson/html-input-html-textarea.md

 The two most important attributes that need to be set into the `<form>` tag are action and method:

-**Action**: Is the URL where the data collected from the form is going to be sent.
+**Action**: This is the URL where the data collected from the form is going to be sent.

 ```html
 <form action="/action_page.php">